Is financial advice free?

 A lot of the time, financial matters are things we tend to keep to ourselves - but getting professional advice at the right time can make a real difference to you and your family’s financial health.

 Below are just a few of the reasons or scenarios that might lead you to consider speaking to a Specialist Financial Adviser for the first time.
 Bear in mind though that financial advice isn’t just for those big life-changing moments - it’s worth reviewing your situation on a regular basis to ensure your goals remain on track:

 Whether you’re saving for a wedding, a new car or a house deposit, putting your money in the right place could help the pot grow faster.

-A Financial Consultant would look at the most efficient and effective way to reach your target, taking into account your financial circumstances, and how long you have to save or invest.
+A Specialist Financial Adviser would look at the most efficient and effective way to reach your target, taking into account your financial circumstances, and how long you have to save or invest.

-Financial Consultants can advise on things like mortgages too, so they’ll be of use to you at various stages of saving for a home.
+Specialist Financial Advisers can advise on things like mortgages too, so they’ll be of use to you at various stages of saving for a home.

 A growing family

 Everything changes when children come along, and that includes your attitude to money.
 If you’ve recently started a family or you’re planning to soon, you’ll want to think about the best ways to save and invest for your children’s future.